oliviermantel/sample-sage-ws-excel-tools-x3-vs/readme.md

-Addin excel X3
+# An example inside Excel.
+# How you can call the two X3 web services for reading and for writing inside X3

+## Prerequis

-Version X3 >= PU9
+Minimum version X3 PU9

-Ceci ne contient que le developpement en C# avec Visual Studio 2015 Il n y a pas de code X3 ni patch X3
-Il n y a pas de projet eclipse
+## Features

+* This project include the development in C# with Visual Studio 2015
+* There are no X3 patch,
+* No Eclipse project